 We are proud of the design of our new school campus:

-Plan for one story building with use of lower level
+One story building with use of lower level

-4 classrooms plus multi-purpose room and administrative area
+4 classrooms plus multi-purpose room and

 Small class sizes, low student-teacher ratios